sazawaS/chat-games/README.md

 What I've learnt so far:
 1) a basic knowledege of sessions (this kinda reminds me of roblox development, where I did similar server-side session management but it was much more simpler)
-2) a basic knowledege of sockets (this reminds me of godot's emit function)
+2) a basic knowledege of sockets using socket.io (this reminds me of godot's emit function)
+3) a basic knowledege of multer's api.

 Resources:
 1) https://www.geeksforgeeks.org/how-to-handle-sessions-in-express/ (Geeks for geeks provides very straight-to-the point articles, they're very good and resourcefull)